 When you listen to a software instrument track that you've recorded in GarageBand, you might decide you want to alter the sound of your track.
 For example, you can change your track to sound like a different instrument.
 You can use the miniature keyboard to audition different instruments.

-Check out this informative video tutorial from Apple on how to edit and arrange songs in GarageBand '09.
+Check out this informative video tutorial from Apple on how to build songs in GarageBand '09.